A Deep-Generative Hybrid Model to Integrate Multimodal and Dynamic Connectivity for Predicting Spectrum-Level Deficits in Autism: A Deep-Generative Hybrid Model for Connectomics

 Here, $K$ is the size of our basis, and $\mathbf{diag}(\mathbf{c}^{t}_{n})$ is a diagonal matrix based on the elements of $\mathbf{c}^{t}_{n}$, and $\mathcal{I}_{K}$ is the identity matrix of size $K$.
 The positive semi-definiteness of $\{\mathbf{\Gamma}^{t}_{n}\}$ further implies that $\mathbf{c}^{t}_{n}$ is non-negative.
 The orthonormality constraint on $\mathbf{B}$ helps us learn uncorrelated sub-networks that explain the rs-fMRI data well and implicitly regularize the optimization.
 Notice that Eq.~(\ref{sr-DDL}) uses a weighted Frobenius norm, rather than the standard $\ell_{2}$ penalty.
 Mathematically, this norm is computed as $\vert\vert{\mathbf{X}}\vert\vert_{\mathbf{L}_{n}}= \Tr({\mathbf{X}^{T}\mathbf{L}_{n}\mathbf{X}})$ \cite{manton2003geometry,schnabel1983forcing}, with $\mathbf{X}= \mathbf{\Gamma}^{t}_{n} - \mathbf{B}\mathbf{diag}(\mathbf{c}^{t}_{n})\mathbf{B}^{T}$.
 The matrix $\mathbf{L}_{n} \in \mathcal{R}^{P\times P}$ in our case is the normalized graph Laplacian \cite{banerjee2008spectrum} derived from the DTI adjacency matrix for patient $n$.
 The DTI adjacency is $1$ if there is at least one tract between the corresponding regions, and $0$ otherwise.
 Essentially, this structural-regularization encourages the functional decomposition to focus on explaining the functional connectivity between regions with an a-priori anatomical connection.

 \underline{\textbf{{Deep Network:}}} The patient coefficients $\mathbf{c}^{t}_{n}$ are input to an LSTM-ANN network to predict the scores $\mathbf{y}_{n}$.
 The LSTM generates a hidden representation $\mathbf{h}^{t}_{n}$ over time.
-From here, the Predictor ANN (P-ANN) outputs a time varying estimates of the scores $\{\hat{\mathbf{y}}^{t}_{n}\}^{T_{n}}_{t=1}$.
+From here, the Predictor ANN (P-ANN) outputs a time varying estimate of the scores $\{\hat{\mathbf{y}}^{t}_{n}\}^{T_{n}}_{t=1}$.
 The Attention ANN (A-ANN) generates $T_{n}$ scalars, which we softmax across time to obtain the attention weights: $\{a_{n}^{t}\}^{T_{n}}_{t=1}$.
 These weights determine which time points for each patient are most relevant for behavioral prediction.
 The final prediction is an attention-weighted average across the estimates $\hat{\mathbf{y}}^{t}_{n}$.
 We~use~an~MSE~loss~in~Eq.~(\ref{JointObj})~to~obtain:

 We employ a two layered LSTM with hidden layer width $40$.
-As seen in Fig~\ref{CCS}, both the P-ANN and the A-ANN contain two hidden layers with width $40$ and ReLU activations.
+As seen in Fig~\ref{CCS}, both the P-ANN and the A-ANN have two hidden layers with width $40$ with ReLU activations, with output size $(V)$ as $M$ and $1$ respectively.
 We observed that these modeling choices are robust to issues with saturation and vanishing gradients that can hinder the training of deep neural networks.
 Finally, we fix the trade-off between the losses in Eq.~(\ref{JointObj}) at $\lambda=3$, and the number of networks to $K=15$ based on a grid search.